PR2aid/gic2026_QCi/README.md

 ```

-then the resukt can be seen both on the screen and is saved in Source_Code/results_summary.json
+then the result can be seen both on the screen and is saved in Source_Code/results_summary.json
 It also regenerates and saves detailed JSON/CSV results inside:

 ieee39_transmission/results/